ArturoDent/find-and-transform/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/cursorMoveOnce.gif?raw=true" width="650" height="300" alt="demo of using cursorMoveSelect arg with restrictFind of 'once'"/>

 Explanation: Find the first `>` within selection(s) and replace them with ` class=\"@\">`.
-Then move the cursor(s) to `@` and select it.  `cursorMoveSelect` value can be any text, even the regexp delimiters `^` and `$` which mean line or selection start and end.
+Then move the cursor(s) to `@` and select it.  `cursorMoveSelect` value can be any text, even the regexp delimiters `^` and `$`.

 <br/>

-* `"restrictFind": "once"` => find the first instance of the `find` query AFTER the cursor, replace it and then go to and select the `cursorMoveSelect` value if any.
+* `"restrictFind": "once"` => find the FIRST instance of the `find` query AFTER the cursor, replace it and then go to and select the `cursorMoveSelect` value if any.
 Works the same for multiple cursors.

-* `"restrictFind": "line"` => find all instances of the `find` query on the line with the cursor, replace them and then go to and select all `cursorMoveSelect` values if any.
+* `"restrictFind": "line"` => find all instances of the `find` query on the entire line with the cursor, replace them and then go to and select All `cursorMoveSelect` values if any.
 Works on each line if multiple cursors.
 But it only considers the line where the cursor(s) is, so if there is a multi-line selection, only the line with the cursor is searched.

 <br/>